mlandukid/Entrostat-Test/README.md

 ## How to Make It better
 - Quote Caching: Implement caching for the quotes to reduce the number of API calls.
 - Customization: Allow users to choose their favorite Star Wars character and display quotes from that character only.
-- Interactive Elements: Add animations or interactive elements to make the quotes more engaging.